tendermint/tendermint/docs/architecture/adr-043-blockchain-riri-org.md

 ## Status

 This design is under active development.
-The Implementations have been stages in the following PRs:
+The Implementation has been staged in the following PRs:

 * [Routine](https://github.com/tendermint/tendermint/pull/3878)
 * [Processor](https://github.com/tendermint/tendermint/pull/4012)